 Documents: Baltimore man charged with killing, burning 18-year-old running with car thieves

-BALTIMORE - A 20-year-old man charged in the murder of an 18-year-old who was found dead, and severely burned, near railroad tracks in Baltimore's Morrell Park neighborhood last summer, were carjacking cars together, according to charging documents obtained by WJZ.
+BALTIMORE -- A 20-year-old man has been charged in the murder of an 18-year-old man who was found dead, and severely burned, near railroad tracks in Baltimore's Morrell Park neighborhood last summer, according to charging documents obtained by WJZ.

-Jerritt Barron, from Baltimore, has been charged with first-degree murder, second-degree murder, first-degree assault, and other gun-related offenses.
+Jerritt Barron has been charged with first-degree murder, second-degree murder, first-degree assault, and other gun-related offenses.

-Someone notified the police that he was lying faced down near the railroad tracks on Georgetown Road around 7:22 p.m.
+Someone notified officers that he was lying face down near the railroad tracks on Georgetown Road around 7:22 p.m.

 Officers who investigated the report found a severely burned person, police said.